joeattardi/picmo/docs/docs/api/types/emoji-selection.md

 The emoji character being emitted.

-- For native emojis, this will be the actual emoji character.
+- For Unicode emojis, this will be the actual emoji character.
 - For custom emojis, this will be the unique identifier specified in the [`CustomEmoji`](./custom-emoji) definition.

+### `hexcode`: string | `undefined`

+The hex code for the selected emoji.
+This will be `undefined` for custom emojis.

 ### `url`: `string` | `undefined`